You may wish to see an introductory page with a map first.

 The hotel district of Malta is located in Sliema on the northern side of Marsamxett Harbour; the view of Valletta tourists have from their rooms is characterized by a large dome and an adjoining bell tower.
 They belong to two different churches and have nothing to do with the Knights.

-(left) Tabernacle portraying St. Roque near the Grand Masters Palace (coat of arms of Grand Master Perellos); (centre) St. Francis Xavier near Circumcision of Our Lord; (right) St. Michael the Archangel near St. Paul's Shipwreck
+(left) Tabernacle portraying St. Roch near the Grand Masters Palace (coat of arms of Grand Master Perellos); (centre) St. Francis Xavier near Circumcision of Our Lord; (right) St. Michael the Archangel near St. Paul's Shipwreck

 Brief outline of the history of Malta before 1530